 Entry requirements - specific

-In addition to completing an application form, prospective students must provide a statement (max.
-500 words) about their current leadership role, their background, and what they hope to achieve from the course, and also supply a current copy of their CV.
+- a statement (max.
+500 words) about their current leadership role, their background, and what they hope to achieve from the course

 Credit for prior learning - general